serverless-guru/sls-jest/doc/core-concepts.md

 ## Helper functions

-`sls-jest` comes with a set of helper functions which represent AWS resources (e.g. `dynamoDbItem()`, `vtlMappingTemplate()`).
+`sls-jest` comes with a set of helper functions which represent AWS resources (e.g. `dynamoDbItem()`, `s3Object()`).
 They are used in combination with matchers in order to perform assertions.
 They serve several purposes:

 - **Validation**